michaelsbradleyjr/vps-setup/README.md

 # Basic firewall

+Setting up a simple firewall with `iptables` is a good idea, especially for a VPS in the public cloud.
+On a local VM I may skip this step, that way I won't have to modify the rules set in order to develop/test network services on arbitrary ports.

 ## Create the rules set

     # vim /etc/iptables.up.rules
     ...

-For the most basic firewall protection, I copy in the rules set you can find in this repo, next to this README.md file, in the text file `iptables.up.rules`.
+For the most basic firewall protection, I copy in the rules set you can find in this repo next to `README.md`, in the text file [iptables.up.rules](https://github.com/michaelsbradleyjr/vps-setup/blob/master/iptables.up.rules).

 Note that port `12345` corresponds to the sshd port I set in the previous section.
-In practice, I usually set it to something that doesn't conflict with other things, in the neihborhood of 1024 - 65536. :-)  I make sure to note the port number in my password manager, along with the rest of the notes for this VPS.

 ## Load the rules